Two Alaskas - Working with Clipping Masks

 - Select the neatline and delete.

 - Delete panels above and below the map.
-Only keep panels that include the interpolation for Alaska.
+Only keep panels that include the interpolation for Alaska and the outline of Alaska.

 - Select All and Copy/Paste.
 Put the two versions of Alaska next to each other and notice how one map covers the other.
 To place two maps next to each other, we need to add a Clipping Mask (step 11 below).
 Delete the second Alaska.